josiah-mbao/cloud-tutorials/src/content/docs/foundations/03-linux-basics.md

 description: A practical guide to essential Linux commands, file permissions, and system navigation—the fundamental skills needed to manage servers and containers.
 ---

-# 3. Linux Basics: The Core OS for Cloud and DevOps

-If cloud computing is the stadium, **Linux** is the turf.
-Nearly every major cloud provider (Azure, AWS, GCP) runs their services on Linux under the hood, and virtually all containers and Kubernetes nodes are based on a Linux distribution.
-As a DevOps engineer, you'll be spending a lot of time in the **Terminal**, so getting comfortable with Bash is a non-negotiable skill.

 It's all about control.
 Unlike a desktop OS, learning Linux gives you the tools to efficiently manage infrastructure, deploy code, and perform crucial diagnostics—skills that are necessary whether you're debugging your **Ona Vision** container or managing a high-traffic server.